 What facilities are available?

-Cards for water and electric power are available in the Club House during bar hours, for use on the pontoon.
-Visitors are permitted to use the club's facilities bar and toilets.
-There is a CoOp located about 10 minutes’ walk away and a larger ASDA about 15 minutes away.
+Cards for water and electricity are available at the Club House during bar hours for use on the pontoon.
+Visitors are permitted to use the club's bar and toilets.
+There is a Co-Op about a 10-minute walk away and a larger ASDA about 15 minutes away.
 Limited repair facilities are available.
-There is a maintenance berth with masts up to 10 metres and subject to 0.5 of a ton.
-Prices on application.The clubs friendly bar (£2 a pint as of 2016) in the historic building should not be missed.
+There is a maintenance berth with masts up to 10 metres and subject to 0.5 tonnes.
+Prices on application.The club's friendly bar (£2 a pint as of 2016) in the historic building should not be missed.
 Club Bar Opening Hours: Tuesday 8pm - 11pm, Thursday 6pm - 11pm, Friday 8pm - 11pm, Saturdays 1pm - 4pm.
-The Anchor Inn also serves food and there are several other opportunities in the town for restaurants and take-aways which caters to a population of nearly 30,000.
+The Anchor Inn also serves food, and there are several other opportunities in the town for restaurants and takeaways, which cater to a population of nearly 30,000.

-Totton and Eling is served by the railway at Totton railway station, on the South Western Main Line to Southampton, London Waterloo, Bournemouth and Poole, and is run by South West Trains.
-Bus services in the town Numbers 6, 8, 10, 11 and 12 all run from Totton (by the Precinct) to Southampton City Centre via Millbrook, Freemantle and Southampton Central Station.
+Totton and Eling are served by the railway at Totton railway station, on the South Western Main Line to Southampton, London Waterloo, Bournemouth, and Poole, which is operated by South West Trains.
+Bus services in the town, Numbers 6, 8, 10, 11 and 12 all run from Totton (by the Precinct) to Southampton City Centre via Millbrook, Freemantle and Southampton Central Station.
 Bluestar, formerly Solent Blue Line, runs services to Southampton, Cadnam, Hythe, Dibden and around the town.
-Wilts & Dorset also operate cross county routes to Salisbury and First Hampshire & Dorset to Southampton via Southampton General Hospital.
+Wilts & Dorset also operate cross-country routes to Salisbury, and First Hampshire & Dorset to Southampton via Southampton General Hospital.

 Any security concerns?